Election Day 2022 is November 8. The outcome will determine:

-In order to vote in the primary, you’ll need to register first—by May 3.
+In order to vote in this election, you’ll need to register first — in person, online, or by mail, by October 24.
 And you might want to help some other people register, too.

 1. Educate yourself on voting rules and regulations